cs-parttime-2020-fall/201021-html-intro-lecture-autumn-ragland/README.md

 - add comments above all container elements using the `ctrl + /` hotkey

 ### Push File Changes
-- `git status` : check if file changes have been made
+- `git status` : check if file changes have been made at any point while pushing local changes
 - `git add -A` : stage changes for commit
 - `git commit -m "meaningful message"` : commit changes with appropriate message
 - `git push` : reflect local changes remotely